tsuideni-works/tsuideni-works.github.io/terms-and-conditions.md

 **Disclaimer**

-You agree with our [disclaimer](https://tsuideni-works.github.io/terms-and-conditions.html#disclaimer).
+You agree to our [disclaimer](https://tsuideni-works.github.io/terms-and-conditions.html#disclaimer).

 **Privacy Policy**

-You agree with our [privacy policy](https://tsuideni-works.github.io/terms-and-conditions.html#privacy-policy).
+You agree to our [privacy policy](https://tsuideni-works.github.io/terms-and-conditions.html#privacy-policy).

 # Disclaimer
 **updated on 10/8/2021**